 In 2011, Elizabeth earned her Masters of Architecture from Yale University, graduated second in the class and won the AIA Henry Adams Certificate and the William G. and Virginia Field Chester Scholarship Award.
 Highlights of her graduate work included traveling to and studying the history of the Venetian lagoon and the traditions of English landscape architecture.
 Her studies culminated in a final project which rethought Le Corbusier’s Capitol Complex project for the Utopian city of Chandigarh, India.

 Elizabeth joined Centerbrook in 2012 and has contributed to projects at the Jackson Laboratory for Genomic Medicine in Farmington, Connecticut, a renovation at the University of Texas Law School, and The Pavilion at Grace Church in Providence, Rhode Island.
-Recently she has been involved in designs for Fairfield University and a private lakefront residence in Connecticut.
+Recently she has been involved in designs for Fairfield University, Greenwich Country Day School, and a private lakefront residence in Connecticut.

 - Adjunct Assistant Professor of Architectural Studies at Connecticut College